katydecorah/katydecorah.github.io/_posts/2014-01-15-escape-by-carla-corrales.md

 ## :before

-I used the `:before` element for the inner background by using two gradients, linear and radial.
+I used the `:before` element for the inner background.
+I created the inner rings by using two gradients, linear and radial.
 Initially I used inset `box-shadow` to create the rings, but I lost a section of the two-toned background.
 Layering the radial gradient on top of the linear gradient worked better in this case and gave me a reason to tinker with gradients.

 Below is a demonstration of the linear and radial gradients coming together.

 <figure>
 <p data-height="307" data-theme-id="97" data-slug-hash="85ed97e499e0eae1b5ba133f7a68dd2e" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/85ed97e499e0eae1b5ba133f7a68dd2e'>Escape -- :before -- demonstration</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
-<figcaption>Demonstration of linear and radial gradient.</figcaption>
+<figcaption>Demonstration of linear and radial gradients.</figcaption>
 </figure>

 ## :after